rodion-goritskov/pyfeedaemon/README.md

 pyFeedaemon is NOT a daemon for retrieving RSS feeds and sending them to specified e-mail.

+pyFeedaemon is written on Python.
+Required version is >=3.3.
+Feedparser and configparser modules are necessary and could be installed with pip.

-All settings are stored in setting file.
+All settings are stored in settings file.
 Default path to settings file is $HOME/.config/pyfeedaemon/pyfeedaemon.conf.
 However, you can specify path with --config when running the pyFeedaemon, i.e. pyfeedaemon.py --config [PATH TO CONFIG].

 Example config with comments is included.